-In order to highlight scientific and promising practices within educational programs serving students with autism, the conference is actively seeking submissions for presentations for the conference poster session, which will take place Wednesday, August 7, from 4:30 to 6:00 p.m.
+In order to highlight scientific and promising practices within educational programs serving students with autism, the conference seeks submissions for presentations for the conference poster session, which takes place on Wednesday, August 2, from 4:30 to 6:30 p.m.
+(ET) during the conference.

 Poster Categories and Submission Criteria

-Poster proposals may be submitted in one of three categories.
-Learn more about each poster category, review submission criteria, and see examples of prior submissions.
+Learn more about the three poster categories, review submission criteria, and see examples of prior submissions:

 Proposals will undergo a blind review process by up to three reviewers.
 During the review, the committee may request additional information from the presenters and/or may reassign the poster to another category.

-The poster review committee will communicate their decision to the primary presenter within three weeks of the date that the application was submitted.
+The poster review committee will communicate their decision to the primary presenter in approximately four weeks of the date that the application was submitted.
 It is the responsibility of the primary presenter to communicate this decision to his/her co-presenters.

 Complimentary conference registration will be provided for the first two presenters listed in each accepted proposal.